nhat-le/switching-simulations/doc/README.md

 ```

 Important notes:
+* Remember to specify the rotations (permutations required to get the correct order of the regimes) in the parameter `opts.rotations`.
+Here, the permutations are in the form of lists, so [4, 2, 1] specifies a (421) permutation.
+If multiple permutations are needed, add them to the cell array.

 * The notebook will save the opts config in the folder `processed_data/svm/configs/{expdate}`
 There are option files with the form like `opts_prob0.0-2021-09-25 16.05.mat` which store the parameters of the segmentation, as well as .pdf figures that show the behavioral regime segmentation (this is *not* the final version seen in Fig. 3 in the paper), the MDS space (points in the PC space, fig. 4 in the paper)